appsecnz/appsecnz.github.io/conference-2022/sponsorship.md

 * **Catering -** To promote a collegial environment for networking among application security professionals, we're scheduling three (3) catered tea breaks
 * **Administration -** While we do our best to keep day-to-day administrative and operating costs low, we do need to cover ongoing expenses such as insurance, accounting services, and storage fees

-Due to increased service fees and catering charges, the overall budget for this year's conference is approximately 15% larger than for last year's event.
-The rates for our Premier Sponsorship packages have been increased slightly to help defray these increased costs.
+With the change of venue, along with year-on-year increases to service fees and catering charges, the overall budget for this year's conference is approximately 25% larger than for last year's AppSec New Zealand Conference event.
+The rates for our existing Premier Sponsorship packages have been increased only slightly; the bulk of the increase will be covered by other changes we've made (delegate registration fees, revised training fee structure, etc.).

 ## Facts

 The 2020 OWASP New Zealand Day was supported by 13 premier sponsors and attracted more than 800 delegates.
 For more information on previous OWASP New Zealand Day events, please visit the OWASP New Zealand Chapter's [website](https://owasp.org/www-chapter-new-zealand/).

 Attendance for the first [AppSec New Zealand Conference](/conference-2021), in February 2021, was a bit lower, with approximately 650 delegates attending in person.
 2021 also marked our first experience with live-streaming the event, with approximately 300 live-stream registrations.
 Considering it was our first event under the new name, our first attempt at hosting a two-day conference - *and* the event ended just 30 hours before Auckland's first "snap lockdown" - we consider the event a great success.
-Those constraints notwithstanding, the AppSec New Zealand Conference was supported by 15 Premier Sponsors, which allowed us to provide travel and training assistance to 33 delegates.
+Those constraints notwithstanding, the AppSec New Zealand Conference was supported by 15 Premier Sponsors, which allowed us to provide travel and training assistance to 33 delegates,

-In 2022, we returned to the OWASP New Zealand Day brand.
-We were able to hold a hybrid conference, in July, after many COVID-related restrictions had been relaxed; despite this, in-person attendance (450) was lower than hoped, while we enjoyed a strong online participation through our live-stream offering.
-The event was supported by 17 sponsors, and our first ever sponsored LEGO Build was popular with conference attendees.

 The activities of AppSec New Zealand, including this conference, are organised to align with and support the educational objectives of the Open Web Application Security Project (OWASP) Foundation and its local chapter, OWASP New Zealand ([owasp.org.nz](https://owasp.org.nz)).
 The OWASP New Zealand community is strong, with more than 500 people currently subscribed to the mailing list
 ([sign up](https://lists.owasp.org/mailman/listinfo/owasp-newzealand)).